creatorGit/Airbnb-clone/README.md

 * A logged in user is able to make valid bookings on listings and delete any booking he or she made

 #### Technology Stack
-Aerbnb is a single-page web application with one backend route responsible for rendering HTML.
+Airbnb is a single-page web application with one backend route responsible for rendering HTML.
 User interactions in the front-end side trigger AJAX requests to the back-end, which is responsible for rendering database information in JSON format.

 ### Front-end
 #### React
 The Rails backend API is connected to a React frontend to efficiently render to the virtual DOM.

 #### Redux
-Redux manages the front-end state of Aerbnb.
+Redux manages the front-end state of Airbnb.
 When database information is retrieved, Redux state is updated first and re-renders the appropriate React components.

 ### Back-end
 #### Ruby on Rails
 Ruby on Rails is the back-end framework used to query the database.

 #### Database
-Aerbnb uses a PostgreSQL database to store its relational data.
+Airbnb uses a PostgreSQL database to store its relational data.

 #### Future Plans
 * Implement ability for users to upload profile pictures and edit profile page